mohitHere-7/chatBot/README.md

 ### Notes:
 - Replace `YOUR_API_KEY` with your actual Gemini API key.
-- Update any relevant links like GitHub repository and demo (if hosted).
+- Update any relevant links like GitHub repository and demo (if hosted)